Unless you’re new here, you’ve probably seen me mention The Jump Manual a number of times.

-Going over the Jump Manual this year (which is the second training program I’ve used) I added an additional 4 inches to the ~10 inches I gained last year.
+However, going over The Jump Manual this year added an additional 5 inches to the ~10 inches I gained last year.

-Obviously there are diminishing returns to jump training programs, but I am closing in on the 40 inch mark.
+There are diminishing returns to jump training programs, but I am closing in on the 40 inch mark.
+The Jump Manual was therefore, in my humble opinion, remarkably successful.

 A Little Criticism Of The Jump Manual